Please note: All athlete registrations are closed for 2017

-All athletics registrations will be handled on-line on this webpage.
+All athletics registrations/payment will be handled on-line on this webpage.
 Please check back frequently, and/or follow us on twitter @indyscotfest, or become an email subscriber by filling out the short form on this page to receive newsletters and announcements about all Scottish Society of Indianapolis and Indianapolis Highland Games news.

 9. Any inquiries or questions should be addressed to: